What is Gravatar? How to Create and Use it?

 - Click on the “Sign up” button

 After that, you should receive a confirmation email to the address that you filled in.
 So, navigate to your inbox, open the new email, and confirm the registration by clicking the link.
-After that, you should see a new screen which will require you to log into your new WordPress.com account.
+After that, you should see a new screen that will require you to log into your new WordPress.com account.

 Set up your Gravatar image